AutoZRecruitments/Computer_Vision/Task-1.md

 ## Output

-The program needs to do the following-

- 1. Display the boundaries around the object detected.
+The program needs to Display the boundaries around the object detected like the image given below.

 **For Example:**